-Gamma-ray spectrometric and magnetic maps - including a structural-magnetic framework - were generated with the purpose of verify its implications for Precambrian geology of Brusque region, eastern Santa Catarina State, south of Brazil.
-The study area is predominantly comprised by metavolcanic-sedimentary and clastic sequences from Brusque Group - Rio do Oliveira and Botuverá Formations - in addition of intrusive granitoids associated to the complex (e.g. Northern and Southern Valsungana Granitic Suites).
-The processed and interpreted aerogeophysical data were acquired along north-south lines spaced at 500 m, with a mean terrain clearance of 100 m.
-The structural-magnetic framework revealed structures, primarily in northwest-southeast strike direction, possibly related to dikes which were not previously mapped.
+Gamma-ray spectrometric and magnetic maps - including a structural-magnetic framework - were generated with the purpose of verify its implications for Precambrian geology of the Brusque region, eastern Santa Catarina State, southern Brazil.
+The study area is predominantly comprised by metavolcanic-sedimentary and clastic sequences from Brusque Group - Rio do Oliveira and Botuverá Formations - in addition of intrusive granitoids associated to the Brusque Group (e.g. Northern and Valsungana Granitic Suites).
+Southern The aerogeophysical data were acquired along north-south lines spaced at 500 m, with a mean terrain clearance of 100 m.
+The structural-magnetic framework revealed structures, primarily in northwest-southeast direction, possibly related to dikes which were not previously mapped.
 Furthermore, magnetic lineaments showed a good correlation with the main geological units and granted new features to study area.
-The estimates depths of magnetic sources oscillated between 200 and 600 m.
+The depth estimates of magnetic sources oscillated between 200 and 600 m.
 The Southern Valsungana Suite showed maximum values (greater than 600 m) and the highest gamma-ray anomalies.
-The F-parameter showed low values in southern batholith and high values in the northern one, indicating that hydrothermal alteration processes did not occur (or in small scale) on the southern massif, in contrast to its northern counterpart.
+The F-parameter showed low values in the southern batholith and high values in the northern one. indicating that hydrothermal alteration processes did not occur (or in small scale) on southern massif, in contrast to its northern counterpart.
 Five gamma-ray spectrometric domains were characterized through the radionuclides K, eU and eTh.
 These domains were linked to the local geology.
-Therefore, the structural-magnetic framework and gamma-ray spectrometric maps showed that geophysical methods comprised a valid mechanism to geological mapping displaying the feasibility of magnetics and radiometrics in order to geological complementation and confirmation, especially in areas with difficult access, outcrops scarcity and/or dense vegetation cover.
+Therefore, the structural-magnetic framework and gamma-ray spectrometric maps showed that geophysical methods comprised a valid technique to geological mapping, especially in areas with difficult access, outcrops scarcity and/or dense vegetation cover.